Detention Center Sexual Abuse Survivors: You Are Not Alone. Get Help Now.

 California provides robust protections for tenants facing unsafe living conditions.

 Tenants may also pursue rent reduction or withhold rent in cases of serious habitability breaches, though this requires careful adherence to legal procedures.
-Always consult with an attorney before withholding rent.
+Always consult an attorney before withholding rent.

 California law prohibits landlord retaliation against tenants who report unsafe conditions, request repairs, or exercise their legal rights.
 Retaliatory evictions, rent increases, or harassment following legitimate complaints violate Civil Code Section 1942.5.